-Since septoplasty and rhinoplasty procedures tend to be undertaken for different reasons, it is possible to combine the two procedures.
+Since septoplasty and nose reshaping procedures tend to be undertaken for different reasons, it is possible to combine the two procedures.
 Some patients have both medical reasons for desiring nose surgery as they wish to fix a deviated septum and enhance their breathing, but also have aesthetic concerns.
 These patients can undergo the two procedures alongside each other to address both sets of concerns.

 It tends to be cheaper to undergo the two procedures at the same time rather than have the surgeries separately as only one payment will be made for anesthesia and facilities.
 Having both procedures performed will mean the cost is likely to be more expensive than the average costs of either procedure, outlined above.
 However, to discover the exact cost of combining the two procedures you will need to book a consultation with a Board-Certified Plastic Surgeon who specializes in nose surgeries.